Hate speech laws in Canada: R v Ahenakew (2009)

 In 2002, David Ahenakew was a speaker at a conference in Saskatoon.
 Based on two sets of comments he made that day, first during his speech to the conference, and a second set of comments made to a reporter afterwards, he was charged with promoting hatred against people of the Jewish faith.
 In 2005, the Provincial Court of Saskatchewan found that there was a reasonable doubt whether Ahenakew intended to promote hatred in his initial statement to the conference.
 However, with respect to the interview Ahenakew gave to the reporter, the Provincial Court found that Ahenakew did intend to promote hatred.
 The Provincial Court convicted him of the offence and fined him $1,000.

 Ahenakew appealed to the Saskatchewan Court of Queen's Bench, arguing that the conversation with the reporter was a private conversation, and also that his statements did not meet the test for wilfully promoting hatred.
 In 2006, the Queen's Bench allowed the appeal, holding that the statement to the reporter was a public statement, noting that Ahenakew was an experienced politician who had given many interviews, and the reporter had begun the conversation by saying he wished to conduct an interview.
 However, the Queen's Bench held that the trial judge had not properly considered the context of the interview, where Ahenakew was responding to questions posed to him, and in the context he may not have had the intention of wilfully promoting hatred.
 The Queen's Bench therefore set aside the conviction and ordered a new trial.
 The Crown appealed the decision to the Saskatchewan Court of Appeal, which upheld the decision of the Queen's Bench.

 After the conviction was overturned on appeal, the Crown brought the matter back for a re-trial in Provincial Court, which acquitted Ahenakew in 2009.
 The Court stated that remarks were "revolting, disgusting, and untrue", but they did not constitute "promoting hatred".

 Your Ward News (2019)

 In 2017, James Sears and LeRoy St. Germaine, the editor and publisher of a newsletter promoting rape legalization and Holocaust denial, were charged with willful promotion of hatred against women and Jews.
+This was the first case in which a court found that women were the target of hate speech.
 The newsletter, Your Ward News, was delivered monthly to homes in Toronto before the federal government ordered Canada Post to cease distribution in 2016.
 Ontario Court of Justice Judge Richard Blouin disagreed with the defendants' claim that the publication was meant to be satire, noting "both men were fully aware of the unrelenting promotion of hate."
 Both were found guilty on January 24, 2019.
 The office of the Attorney General of Ontario noted that this was the first charge and conviction in Ontario for promoting hate against women.